carlsteinhilber/pyxantech/README.md

 ## Set-up
 - Install Raspberry Pi OS (I usually use *Raspbian Stretch Lite* - no desktop needed)
+- Connect the Xantech serial port to any USB port on the Raspberry Pi using an adapter
+  - (if you wish to run the app on a computer without a Xantech connected, see *Testing* below)
 - Power on the Pi and connect it to the network (hard-wired is recommended)
 - Enable SSH server and shell into Raspberry Pi
 - Python 2.7 should be installed by default in Raspbian.
 If not, install it.